- This event has passed.

 Agricultural Crop Classification with Synthetic Aperture Radar and Optical Remote Sensing

 For years, mapping of crop types and assessment of their characteristics has been carried out to monitor food security, inform optimal use of the landscape, and contribute to agricultural policy.
 High-quality crop mapping has become a requirement for most nations given its importance in national and international economics, trade, and food security, and is a major topic of interest in the domains of policy, economics, and land management.
 Most countries or economic regions currently and increasingly use freely available satellite imagery for crop type classification and biophysical variable assessment as they provide a synoptic view, multi-temporal coverage, and are cost-effective.
 Remote sensing methods based on optical and/or microwave sensors have become an important means of extracting crop information as they explain vegetation structure and biochemical properties.

-This webinar series is part of the UNOOSA-ESA-ISRO-NASA Earth Observation Trainings for Agriculture, a partnership between ESA, the United Nations Office for Outer Space Affairs (UNOOSA), the Indian Space Research Organisation (ISRO) and the National Aeronautics and Space Administration (NASA).
-Organised in the context of the UN/Austria Symposium 2021, the objective of this partnership is to raise awareness and build capacity regarding the use of EO technologies for agriculture.
+This webinar series was part of the UNOOSA-ESA-ISRO-NASA Earth Observation Trainings for Agriculture, a partnership between ESA, the United Nations Office for Outer Space Affairs (UNOOSA), the Indian Space Research Organisation (ISRO) and the National Aeronautics and Space Administration (NASA).
+Organised in the context of the UN/Austria Symposium 2021, the objective of this partnership was to raise awareness and build capacity regarding the use of EO technologies for agriculture.
 For more information about the other trainings of this partnership, visit the UNOOSA website.

 - The information content in passive (optical) and active (microwave) remote sensing data and how it relates to agricultural parameters